kusano-kyotouniv/plantalk/README.md

 --experimentals <sample number and/or sample names>
 --controls <sample number and/or sample names>
-  The order number and the name of samples provided in the "--quants" field of salmon quantmerge.
+  The sample number and/or the name that you provided in the "--quants" field of salmon quantmerge.
   example: --experimtnals 1 2 3 stimulated4 --controls 9 10 11 control5 placebo6
 ```